 What happens if I am not able to acquire the minimum number of hours?

 If you are going to be short hours, you should contact the Board office as soon as possible and explain the situation.
 ARSD 20:75:04:11 allows for extensions to complete CPE hours.
 A 30 to 90 day extension period may administratively be granted on a one time basis.
 Good cause is defined as personal emergency, acts of God or administrative errors by the Board.
 If you need further extensions, you need to petition the Board explaining your reasons and request the period of time you feel is required to complete the CPE needed.

 How do I know if a course qualifies as CPE?

 ARSD 20:75:04:02 describes the general qualifying criteria of continuing professional education.
 It must be a program of formal learning that directly contributes to the professional competence of a licensee in the practice of accountancy.
 A program that promotes professional competence in the practice of accountancy is defined as one that refers to the process, methods, or principles of accounting or directly relates to the licensee's employment and is above the level of the licensee's current knowledge.
 The course provider should provide a completion certificate and retain an attendance sheet for four years.
-The Board accepts all QAS and registry approved courses that are in compliance with our rules.
+The Board accepts QAS and registry approved courses that are in compliance with our rules.
 The courses can be verified at http://www.LearningMarket.org.

 What is acceptable evidence of completion of a CPE course?
 (ARSD 20:75:04:15)

 Should I submit documentation when I report my hours at renewal time?

 No, this is not necessary.
 Please keep accurate records of the CPE reported to the Board.
 In the event you are chosen for our annual CPE audit, you will be requested to provide documentation to substantiate your CPE claims.

 If I hold a reciprocal license in South Dakota, do I have to maintain my license in the state from which I was granted the reciprocal license?